RetroReversing/retroReversing/categories/consoles/GameGear.md

 ---
 # Software Development Kit
-Up until recently it was not known if SEGA ever released a software development kit for the Game Gear, as previous consoles such as the SEGA Master System only had a documentation of the hardware but no actual official SDK.
+Up until recently it was not known if SEGA ever released a software development kit for the Game Gear, as previous consoles such as the SEGA Master System only had a documentation manual of the hardware but no actual official SDK.

 So it was up to developers to "roll their own" software development kits for the Game Gear.

 However thanks to the source code leak of the unreleased Game Gear game **Barbie Super Model** on both Romhacking.net: [Romhacking.net - Documents - Barbie Super Model Source Code](https://www.romhacking.net/documents/604/) and SMS Power: [Barbie Super Model - Development - SMS Power!](https://www.smspower.org/Development/BarbieSuperModel-GG).
 We now have at least some of the files that were sent out to Game Gear developers as an official SDK from SEGA.
 It is not clear who leaked the source code for the game, potentially an old **Hi-Tech Expressions** employee.